Manager-io/Manager/README.md

 ## Cloud Edition

-The Cloud Edition of Manager cannot be downloaded.
-Instead, users can sign up for a free trial at [www.manager.io/cloud-edition](https://www.manager.io/cloud-edition).
+The Cloud Edition of Manager is identical to the Server Edition in terms of features and functionality.
+The key difference is that the Cloud Edition is professionally hosted by us, offering a seamless experience without the need for self-hosting.
+Users can sign up for a free trial at [www.manager.io/cloud-edition](https://www.manager.io/cloud-edition).

 ## Links